Barbecue Safety Advice

 - Clear away bottles, glasses and any broken glass to prevent them magnifying the sun’s rays and starting a fire

 - Explain to children the dangers of playing with lighted fires.

-If fire breaks out, call the Fire & Rescue Service immediately.
+If fire breaks out, call the fire and rescue service immediately on 999 or 112.
 When specifying your location, mention any landmarks – perhaps a church or pub – and if phoning from a phone box, stay nearby so you can direct the fire appliances to the scene.

 Don’t attempt to fight the fire yourself unless it is very small – grass and crop fires can travel very quickly.